-When it comes to oral health, nothing is more fundamental than bones.
+When it comes to oral health, nothing is more fundamental than bone.
 Your jawbone anchors your teeth and gums.
 If one or more of your teeth have suffered trauma or excessive decay and must be extract, it leaves a gap between your teeth, but more importantly, it begins the process of bone atrophy at the site of the extracted tooth.
 If left alone, this reduction in bone mass can lead to a variety of other issues.
-For example, you could suffer from malocclusion – a situation that develops when the natural tensions between teeth go awry, causing teeth to shift significantly and revealing new spaces and places for bacteria to accumulate.

 To counteract bone atrophy at the site of a missing tooth and prevent an adverse result, our periodontal specialist uses techniques called bone preservation and bone regeneration to maintain proper bone density in preparation for a dental implant.

 Bone preservation is a minimally invasive approach conducted immediately after an extraction to maintain the bone structure under a removed tooth.
 It is very predictable, simple and easy, and a preferable form of bone regeneration.